STAT545-UBC-hw-2019-20/stat545-hw-vittorioromaniello/README.md

 # Assignment repository STAT545 :book:

-This repository contains the files submitted for the assignments for the course STAT545 taught at UBC in fall 2019.
-Refer to the course website for more information: https://stat545.stat.ubc.ca
+This repository contains the files submitted for the assignments for the course *STAT545* taught at UBC in fall 2019.
+Refer to the [course website](https://stat545.stat.ubc.ca) for more information.

 The repository is structured in folders named `hw_X` where X is the assignment number.